mukunku/JSONMerge/README.md

 If you'd like to build the project yourself you only need to download the src folder.

 # Summary
-This is a quick and dirty utility that I created in order to easily figure out the Schema for multiple structured JSON objects.
+This is a quick and dirty utility that I created in order to easily figure out the common schema for multiple structured JSON objects.

 The problem that made me create this was that I would receive a collection of JSON data where not all the objects had every possible field (which makes sense from a record size perspective).
 Or some fields were null for some objects while not for others.
 So it was difficult to figure out what possible fields and field types I should expect while processing such data.